cloudfour/guides/css/README.md

 .Section--search .Button {/*...*/}
 ```

-If this combination is reoccurring, then a better solution is to create a new components that abstracts the needed pieces:
+If this combination reoccurs, consider creating a new component to abstract the needed pieces:

 ```css
 /* components/searchbar.css */